John Major: Early life and education (1943-1959)

 John Major was born on 29 March 1943 at St Helier Hospital and Queen Mary's Hospital for Children in St Helier, Surrey, to Gwen Major (née Coates, 1905–1970) and former music hall performer Tom Major-Ball (1879–1962), who was 63 years old when Major was born.
 He was christened "John Roy Major" but only "John Major" was recorded on his birth certificate; he used his middle name until the early 1980s.
-His birth had been a difficult one, with his mother suffering from pleurisy and pneumonia and John requiring several blood transfusions due to an infection, causing permanent scarring to his ankles.
+His birth had been a difficult one, with his mother suffering from pleurisy and pneumonia and John requiring several blood transfusions due to an infection that caused permanent scarring to his ankles.

-The Major family—including John, his parents, and his two older siblings Terry and Pat) (Note: John also had two other half-siblings from his father's affairs which he was not to learn of until much later.)—lived at 260 Longfellow Road, Worcester Park, Surrey, a middle-class area where Major's father ran a garden ornaments business and his mother worked in a local library and as a part-time dance teacher.
+The Major family—including John, his parents, and his two older siblings Terry and Pat (Note: John also had two other half-siblings from his father's affairs which he was not to learn of until much later.)—lived at 260 Longfellow Road, Worcester Park, Surrey, a middle-class area where Major's father ran a garden ornaments business and his mother worked in a local library and as a part-time dance teacher.
 John Major later described the family's circumstances at this time as being "comfortable but not well off".
 Following a German V-1 flying bomb attack in the area in 1944 which killed several people, the Majors moved to the village of Saham Toney, Norfolk, for the remainder of the war.

 John began attending primary school at Cheam Common School from 1948.
 His childhood was generally happy, and he enjoyed reading, sports (especially cricket and football) and keeping pets, such as his rabbits.
-In 1954 John passed the 11+ exam, enabling him to go to Rutlish School, a grammar school in Merton Park, though to John's chagrin his father insisted that he register as 'John Major-Ball'.
+In 1954 John passed the 11+ exam, enabling him to go to Rutlish School, a grammar school in Merton Park, though, to John's chagrin, his father insisted that he register as 'John Major-Ball'.